General Karol KniaziewiczPolish general who served in Italy, on the Rhine, and in Russia

 Kniaziewicz returned to active military service in May of 1812, joining the Grande Armée for the campaign against Russia.
 Appointed a général de division of the Grand Duchy of Warsaw, he was initially attached to Jerome Bonaparte's VIII Corps but in July he was given command of the 18th Infantry Division of Poniatowski's V Corps.
 Kniaziewicz served at Smolensk in August and then Borodino in September, and during the retreat he served in the rear guard.
 That November he fought at Wiazma and Doubrovna before fighting at the Berezina where he was badly wounded in the leg.
 Too badly wounded to continue to fight, Kniaziewicz retired to Krakow and then Lublin.

-Kniaziewicz was appointed a Commander of the Military Order of the Grand Duchy of Warsaw, but after Russia resumed control of Poland he was appointed a member of the committee of war that was ordered by Czar Alexander to organize the Polish army.
+Kniaziewicz was appointed a Commander of the Military Order of the Grand Duchy of Warsaw, but after Russia resumed control of Poland he was appointed a member of the committee of war that was ordered by Tsar Alexander to organize the Polish army.
 Kniaziewicz resigned from the committee in December of 1814 and then moved to Dresden.
-In 1824 he traveled briefly to Paris before returning to Dresden, and then in 1825 after Czar Nicolas I took power in Russia, he refused to swear an oath of loyalty to the czar.
+In 1824 he traveled briefly to Paris before returning to Dresden, and then in 1825 after Tsar Nicolas I took power in Russia, he refused to swear an oath of loyalty to the tsar.
 In response Kniaziewicz was accused of conspiracy, but the King of Saxony refused to extradite him to Russia.
 He remained in Saxony until 1830 when he moved to Paris to take part in the Polish government in exile.

 Updated March 2015